DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - More prone to interference because it's a crowded band shared with many devices, like microwaves, cordless phones, and other wireless networks.
     - Better range and penetration through walls and obstacles, making it suitable for larger areas.
     - Typically slower due to more interference and less available bandwidth.
     - Better for coverage in larger spaces or environments with many obstacles.
+        - Disabling the 2.4GHz radios on the WiFi access points (APs) is the most cost-efficient way to improve network performance if the neighboring offices are not using the same frequency band.
+The 2.4GHz band is often more crowded and subject to interference from other devices.
+By disabling it, you can reduce interference and congestion, potentially improving performance for devices using the 5GHz band.
 - 📙**5 GHz Wireless Channels:** The 5 GHz band offers significantly more channels—up to 25 or more non-overlapping channels, depending on the region and the specific portion of the 5 GHz spectrum being used.
 In the U.S., for instance, there are 24 non-overlapping channels available.
     - Less interference and congestion due to more available channels and less crowded spectrum.
     - Shorter range and poorer penetration through walls, but offers faster speeds over shorter distances.